 A year after her mastectomy and seven months after her last surgery to slip silicone implants into her reconstructed breasts, Jennifer Bohling disrobes down to her pants and stands up.
 She takes off the paper drape covering her bare torso and turns to face the man she has met just minutes earlier.

-“How do they look?” she asks.
+“How do they look?” she asked.

 Vinnie Myers stares carefully at each of Bohling’s breasts.
 He gently pinches the skin in some spots and taps other areas with a gloved finger before giving his initial assessment.